Penstemon digitalis: Genome size

+Range

+The natural distribution of Penstemon digitalis is in the central United States, largely in the watershed of the Mississippi River.
+Southwest of this it extends into Texas and to the east into Alabama.
+In the north it reaches into Michigan.

+It is naturalized across the eastern United States and Canada from South Carolina up the eastern seaboard to Ontario and Québec.

+Conservation

+The conservation organization NatureServe evaluated Penstemon digitalis in 2016 and found it to be secure (G5) in its natural range.

 Cultivation

 Like other Penstemon species, it is used in roadside planting because it is easily grown and showy.
 It is recommended for easy use in gardens from the Midwest to the Atlantic coast and Pacific Northwest by the American Penstemon Society.
 Iowa's Living Roadway Profiler from the Iowa Department of Transportation says that the plant's "decorative seed capsules add interest in the fall and winter".

-One of the plant's cultivars is named Husker Red because of its red foliage that has white or bluish-pink flowers.
-The Perennial Plant Association chose the Husker Red cultivar of Penstemon digitalis as the 1996 Perennial Plant of the Year.
-The author of the book Perennial All-Stars described Husker Red as "a stunning flowering perennial" and that "you can easily see why the Perennial Plant Association chose this perennial above all others".
-Husker Red was named after the Nebraska Cornhuskers.
-The other cultivar, Mystica, is green at first and then later changes to red in the fall.
+One of the plant's cultivars is named 'Husker Red' because of its red foliage that has white or bluish-pink flowers.
+The Perennial Plant Association chose the 'Husker Red' cultivar of Penstemon digitalis as the 1996 Perennial Plant of the Year.
+The author of the book Perennial All-Stars described 'Husker Red' as "a stunning flowering perennial" and that "you can easily see why the Perennial Plant Association chose this perennial above all others".
+'Husker Red' was named after the Nebraska Cornhuskers.
+The other cultivar, 'Mystica', is green at first and then later changes to red in the fall.

 Penstemon 'Dark Towers' is a hybrid between Penstemon digitalis 'Husker Red' and Penstemon 'Prairie Splendor' (which in turn is a hybrid of Penstemon cobaea and Penstemon triflorus).
 The hybrid has tubular pink flowers that grow up to 1.5 inches tall, red foliage, and is 1.5 feet to 3 feet tall.
-Although Dark Towers is similar to Husker Red, its red foliage is darker than that of the Husker Red cultivar and has more height.
+Although 'Dark Tower's is similar to 'Husker Red', its red foliage is darker than that of the 'Husker Red' cultivar and has more height.
 It also stays red for a longer time in the summer.
-Dale Lindgren created and named both Husker Red and Dark Towers at the University of Nebraska in 1983.
-Lindgren decided to create Husker Red because of its purplish-red foliage.
+Dale Lindgren created and named both 'Husker Red' and 'Dark Towers' at the University of Nebraska–Lincoln in 1983.
+Lindgren decided to create 'Husker Red' because of its purplish-red foliage.